chakra-core/ChakraCore/Future Plan.md

 ## History

-Historically Chakracore was the core part of the javascript engine used in Microsoft Edge and shipped as chakra.dll with windows.
+Historically Chakracore was the core part of the javascript engine used in Microsoft Edge and shipped as Chakra.dll with windows.

-Microsoft Edge now uses Chromium including v8 and hence microsoft is discontinuing their support of Chakra and by extension chakracore.
+Microsoft Edge now uses Chromium including v8 and hence microsoft is discontinuing their support of Chakra and by extension Chakracore.
 They intend to provide security fixes to the version 1.11 release of until 09/03/2021.
 But no other future development.

 However rather than discarding Chakracore Microsoft have asked if a community team would like to continue it as an open source project.